kac2016/NavHub/content/projects/open-alias/index.md

 1. **It's easy** - You can transform long alphanumeric codes into an easily memorable address.

-2. **It's secure** - NAV OpenAlias leverages DNSSEC to prevent MITM attacks on the alias.
+2. **It's secure** - OpenAlias leverages DNSSEC to prevent MITM attacks on the alias.

 3. **It saves time** - It’s quicker and easier to remember a meaningful ‘human-readable’ OpenAlias address than a long string of randomised characters.
 <br /><br />